 Our official name is Planet Comicon Kansas City, or PCKC for short.
-PCKC was founded by Chris Jackson 20 years ago, and is one of the largest pop culture conventions in the country.
+PCKC was founded by Chris Jackson in 1999, and is now one of the largest pop culture conventions in the country.
 It is still independently owned and growing each year under Chris’ leadership.

 What is the management structure at PCKC?